“Sleigh bells ring, are you listening?

 ("An After-Christmas visit".
 Acrylic on canvas. )

-For a whole semester, I joined two friends and we painted our little hearts out.
-It really was a nice break from our routines.
+For a fall semester, I enrolled in a tole painting class with two friends, and we painted our little hearts out.
+It was a welcome break from our routines.
+I still use some of the techniques learned in that class today.

-I keep this painting because it reminds me of the fun I had with two good friends in class while learning new art techniques.
+I keep this painting because it reminds me of the laughs I shared with two good friends while doing something I really enjoyed.

 As we near Christmas, I think of friends who have walked with me on life’s road.